When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Conclusions and Future Work

-More substantial generalizations of this work could involve applying different methods to coarse-grain the stochastic simulations to avoid the mean-field assumption~\citep{Baker2010,Ellner2001} or working with lattice-free simulation frameworks~\citep{Plank2004,Plank2025a}.
-In this first instance we have taken the most fundamental approach of working with a lattice-based simulation framework along with standard mean-field based PDE descriptions to keep the exposition as clear as possible.
-Our continuum-discrete comparisons in Figure \ref{fig:F3} provide confidence that the mean-field PDE descriptions provide reasonably accurate approximations of the random walk model.
-Our open-access software on GitHub can be used to explore how the continuum-discrete comparison performs under a range of parameter values and our computational explorations (not shown) indicate that the accuracy of the continuum PDEs persists under a wide range of parameter values.
+More substantial generalizations could involve alternative coarse-graining methods that avoid the mean-field assumption~\cite{Baker2010,Ellner2001}, or lattice-free simulation frameworks~\cite{Plank2004,Plank2025a}.
+Here we deliberately use a lattice-based simulation model and standard mean-field PDE descriptions to keep the exposition clear.
+The continuum-discrete comparisons in Figure \ref{fig:F3} show that the mean-field PDEs provide accurate approximations of the random walk model in the examples considered.
+Our open-access GitHub software can be used to explore this comparison across other parameter values, and additional computational experiments indicate that the PDE approximation remains accurate across a broad range of conditions.

-Another avenue for further consideration is to note that here we have taken a very simple view of tagging an individual: we simply record both the first and last position of that agent and use the PDE description of $P$ to evaluate the associated loglikelihood.
-This approach can be refined by recording several intermediate locations along the trajectory path.
-For example, if we take a single trajectory and divide it into two equal durations we can use the PDE description of $P$ to evaluate a loglikelihood for both durations.
-While this approach is conceptually straightforward, it requires multiple PDE solves per trajectory whereas the current approach does not.
+Another extension is to refine how trajectory data are used.
+Here we take a simple approach: for each tagged agent, we record its initial and final positions and use the PDE description of $P$ to evaluate the corresponding loglikelihood.
+This could be extended by recording intermediate locations along each trajectory.
+For example, a single trajectory could be divided into two equal time intervals, with the PDE for $P$ used to evaluate a loglikelihood contribution for each interval.
+This refinement is conceptually straightforward, but it requires multiple PDE solves per trajectory, whereas the present approach does not.approach is conceptually straightforward, it requires multiple PDE solves per trajectory whereas the current approach does not.